 How odd to think that a restaurant and a coffee shop in the Strand, almost opposite the Savoy Grill, were once the ramshackle building known in the early nineteenth century as Exeter Change.
 The Change—short for “Exchange” in the sense of buying and selling—had been built out as well as up.
 The pavement ran right through its ground floor, forming a long arcade of shops and stalls.
 There one could buy walking sticks and umbrellas, suitcases and saddles, corkscrews and combs and any number of other useful items.
-The entrance to the arcade was vast and arched, and that entire eastern end of the building was grand and ornate.
+The entrance to the arcade was vast and arched, and the entire eastern end of the building was grand and ornate.

 On the two upper floors was, of all things, a menagerie.
 And forever associated with this bizarre ensemble of caged animals, which seemed to float above the crowded city, was a remarkable man by the name of Edward Cross.
 In fact there was more to Cross than this: he was also a dealer in birds and beasts with outlets in Piccadilly and in the New (now Euston) Road.
 But it is as proprietor of the Exeter Change collection that he particularly interests us, and his is certainly a strange story.

 Born in 1774 in Gray’s Inn Passage, off the Strand, Cross had already been employed at the Tower Menagerie when he was taken on at Exeter Change.
 Barely in his twenties he worked first for Gilbert Pidcock and then for the Polito family, until in due course, in about 1816, it fell to him to manage the menagerie himself.
 He charged visitors a matter of shillings, and promised—and delivered—an experience fully in keeping with the tastes of Georgian Londoners.